edhowland/NuScheme/README.md

 First clone this repo, then switch to the 'sps' branch.

-Upon first arriving in this dir
+Upon first arriving in this directory,

 ```bash
 . .rc